OasisLMF/OpenDataTransform/examples/demonstration/single-stage/README.md

-# One Way Transformation
+# Single Stage Transformation

-This shows a transformation that can be used to run through one stage of transformation A -> B, or multiple stages using `A -> B` followed by `B -> C`.
+This shows a transformation that can be used to run through one stage of transformation A -> B.

 Basic maths operations are used to demonstrate the structure and operation of the files and program.

 ## Mapping Files
 The field data types and desired transformation are described in the mapping files.
-*A-B.yaml* describes the transformation of data format A into data format B, denoted by:
+`A-B.yaml` describes the transformation of data format A into data format B, denoted by:
 ```
 input_format: A
 output_format: B
 ```

-*B-C.yaml* demonstrates transformation between data format B and data format C.

 File types are defined explicitly for each field using the field name (here, 'a' and 'b'):